 When you are looking for the bare minimum, such as the revocation of power of attorney template, you will be able to download the template here.
 If your matter becomes more complicated, you can hire our family lawyers at our hourly rate, and we will take $100 off your bill with the receipt that you downloaded this template.

 Laws vary depending on the state or province you live in.
 You need to make yourself aware of the laws where you live when you don’t have a lawyer representing you.
 It is likely a good idea to seek independent legal advice from a lawyer once you have completed your template.
-When you download this template, you are not a client of our law firm.
+When you download this template, you are not working with an experienced lawyer.
 You are on your own.

 Downloading the revocation of power of attorney template is not a substitute for getting legal advice.